mahaloz/ctf-wiki-en/docs/introduction/mode.md

 ## Problem Solving Mode - Jeopardy

 The problem-solving type (Jeopardy) is a common format in online CTF competitions.
 In a Jeopardy CTF, the participating teams can participate through the Internet or the on-site network.
-The participating teams can participate through the Internet or the on-site network.
 Furthermore, teams can use the online environment to communicate and share files, solve technical challenges, and submit the answers to score points.
-Examples such as The International Collegiate Programming Contest, International Olympiad in Informatics, etc. The ranking is calculated by time of solve and total points.

 What’s different in Jeopardy is that the first three teams that solve a challenge get rewarded with extra points.
 Generally, the first three solves are referred to as first blood, second blood, and third blood.
 This scoring format not only rewards teams who can solve the challenge quickly, but also shows teamwork through collaboration.